 The tools Dave used in his earliest classes were the basis for what was to become Vernier’s core curriculum of physics and science products.
 Since then, the company has partnered with world-class manufacturers such as Texas Instruments, and has expanded into products that support chemistry, biology, engineering, environmental sciences, and K-8 science.

 Today, Dave’s years in the classroom continue to guide the development of all of Vernier’s products.
 Dave and wife/co-founder, Christine, remain mindful of the unique needs of educators, developing curriculum and products, including data-collection software, sensors, and interfaces that are dynamic and relevant for students, yet are easy for teachers to use.
 All of Vernier’s employees know the importance of hands-on education in the sciences; and, they maintain a focus on developing high-quality products that are still within the budgets of teachers and schools.

-“Every product we offer has been developed in direct response to a need or a usage suggested by a teacher,” says John Wheeler, Director of Engineering and a Partner at Vernier.
+“Every product we offer has been developed in direct response to a need or a usage suggested by a teacher,” says John Wheeler, CEO at Vernier.
 “We try to build as much flexibility into our hardware and software products as possible, so teachers can use them as a starting point and take them as far as they want or need.”